Saturday, March 22, 2014

 Douglas Croft is probably the best realized screen Robin; it helps that he is actually the right age.
 Robin is an irritating character, but Croft makes the most of the material he is given.
 It is to his credit that you don’t roll your eyes ever time Robin utters a line.
 Hell, at least he is of actual use to Batman as opposed to other incarnations of Robin, whom mainly just got in the way.
 Croft, sadly, passed away at the young age of 37.

 Batman is far from being a great piece of cinema and, especially when compared to the action films of today, it is often extremely corny and dated.
 Yet, part of its charm is that it offers the modern day a viewer a glimpse into the world (and mindset) of 1943.
 It may not overwhelm you, but it moves along at a fairly fast pace (thanks to Lambert Hillyer’s efficient direction) and is actually more tightly plotted that most movie serials from the time period.
 It is definitely worth a look as a piece of nostalgia.
-Also, it would benefit to watch it over the course of a couple of days, instead of watching it all in one sitting; it will seem far less redundant.
+Also, it is more beneficial to watch it over the course of a couple of days, instead in one sitting; it will seem far less redundant.

 Credits